canfang-feng/nlp-pipeline/README.md

 # SMS SPAM detection using NLP pipeline
 Spam is unsolicited and unwanted messages sent electronically whose content may be malicious.
-The danger could be: exposure of pravicy, a fraud, or a virus,etc. Spam is a major problem for email users, and it is a growing problem for mobile phone users.
-The goal of this project is to build a model that can detect SMS spam.
-The dataset is from [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/sms+spam+collection).
-The dataset contains 5572 SMS messages and is already labeled.
+The danger could be: exposure of pravicy, a fraud, or a virus,etc. It is a major problem for email and mobine phone users, and it is a growing problem for social media users like Youtube users.
+We need a solution to detect spam comments.
+The goal of this project is to build a model that can detect spam comments in Youtube.
+The dataset is from [kaggle datasets: Youtube SPAM Classified-comments](https://www.kaggle.com/datasets/goneee/youtube-spam-classifiedcomments?select=Youtube03-LMFAO.csv).
+It contains 5 csv files with a total of 1956 Youtube messages and is already labeled.
 The model is built using a NLP pipeline.

 ## Dependencies
 Requires [poetry](https://python-poetry.org/), whose installation instructions can be found [here](https://python-poetry.org/docs/#installing-with-the-official-installer).
 You also need to have right Python version installed through pyenv.
 Run `poetry install` to install all dependencies in the root directory of the project, where `poetry.lock` is located.